openmobilehub/android-omh-auth/packages/plugin-google-gms/Readme.md

 Please see the advanced documentation on how to use the [Android OMH Core](/docs/advanced/OMH-Core.md) Plugin.

-## Provide the Google Omh Auth Client
+## Provide the Google OMH Auth Client

 In the `SingletonModule.kt` file in the `:auth-starter-sample` module add the following function to provide the Google OMH Auth Client: